 - Individualized delivery planning

-- A multispecialty, team-based approach that may include consultation with obstetric, maternal-fetal medicine, infectious disease, pulmonary and critical care, and pediatric specialists, as appropriate.
+- A multispecialty, team-based approach that may include consultation with obstetric, maternal-fetal medicine, infectious disease, pulmonary-critical care, and pediatric specialists, as appropriate

 Timing of Delivery

-- Detailed guidance relating to timing of delivery and risk of vertical transmission of SARS-CoV-2 is provided by ACOG.10
+The ACOG provides detailed guidance on the timing of delivery and the risk of vertical transmission of SARS-CoV-2.

-- In most cases, the timing of delivery should be dictated by obstetric indications rather than maternal diagnosis of COVID-19.
-For women who had suspected or confirmed COVID-19 early in pregnancy who recover, no alteration to the usual timing of delivery is indicated.
+In most cases, the timing of delivery should be dictated by obstetric indications rather than maternal diagnosis of COVID-19.
+For people who had suspected or confirmed COVID-19 early in pregnancy and who recovered, no alteration to the usual timing of delivery is indicated.

-- Specific guidance for post-delivery management of infants born to mothers with known or suspected SARS-CoV-2 infection, including breastfeeding recommendations, is provided by the CDC14,15 and the American Academy of Pediatrics.16
+Specific guidance on the postdelivery management of infants born to individuals with known or suspected SARS-CoV-2 infection, including breastfeeding recommendations, is provided by the American Academy of Pediatrics.

 - Ellington S, Strid P, Tong VT, et al. Characteristics of women of reproductive age with laboratory-confirmed SARS-CoV-2 infection by pregnancy status—United States, January 22–June 7, 2020.
 MMWR Morb Mortal Wkly Rep. 2020;69(25):769-775.
 Available at: https://www.ncbi.nlm.nih.gov/pubmed/32584795.